Don't Be a Litterbug: Put Your Butt Where It Belongs!

 People who litter are showing their careless disregard for the property and well being of others and the environment.
 Keep America Beautiful studies have shown that one of the reasons litterbugs feel it is okay to litter is because they believe someone else is paid to clean it up.
 That’s true.
 The Virginia Department of Transportation spends about $6.5 million a year on litter control on nearly 57,000 miles of interstate, primary and secondary roads.
-That’s $6.5 million of taxpayer money that otherwise could have been spent on highway repair projects.

 In addition to what VDOT collects, Adopt-a-Highway volunteers pick up about 3 million bags worth of trash annually from 14,000 miles of Virginia’s roads.

 Please don’t be a litterbug.
 Put your butt where it belongs—in the trash.